-- Both Windows and Mac Computers: - o Mozilla Firefox (stable channel) at mozilla.org (Recommended browser for both Windows and Mac) - Latest versions are not compatible with Flash Player - Windows Based Computers: - o Internet Explorer Version 11 - o Google Chrome (stable channel) at google.com/chrome - Latest versions are not compatible with Flash Player - Microsoft Edge Version 20+ - Latest versions are not compatible with Flash Player - Mac Based Computers: - Safari Versions 10+ - Latest versions are not compatible with Flash Player - Google Chrome (stable channel) at google.com/chrome - Latest versions are not compatible with Flash Player - Determine Which Browser and Version You Are Using: - In Edge, select the menu icon and choose Settings then scroll down to the bottom of the screen.
-The version of Edge is located below the words About this App. - In Firefox, select Firefox then "Help" and About Firefox.
+- Both Windows and Mac Computers: - o Mozilla Firefox (stable channel) at mozilla.org - Latest versions are not compatible with Flash Player - o Google Chrome (stable channel) at google.com/chrome - Latest versions are not compatible with Flash Player - Windows Based Computers: - Internet Explorer Version 11 - Is not compatible with Collaborate Ultra, used for web-meetings with some faculty members. - Microsoft Edge Version 20+ - Latest versions are not compatible with Flash Player

+- The latest versions are not compatible with Collaborate Ultra, used for web-meetings with some faculty members. - Mac Based Computers: - Safari Versions 11+ - Latest versions are not compatible with Flash Player - Google Chrome (stable channel) at google.com/chrome - Latest versions are not compatible with Flash Player - Determine Which Browser and Version You Are Using: - o In Edge, select the menu icon and choose Settings then scroll down to the bottom of the screen.
+The version of Edge is located below the words About this App. - o In Firefox, select Firefox then "Help" and About Firefox.
 The version of Firefox is in the Version field. - In Google Chrome, select the Customize and Control Google Chrome button on the top right-hand side of the screen then select About Google Chrome.
 The version of Google Chrome is in the Version field. - o In Internet Explorer, select "Help" from the menu bar and click About Internet Explorer from the menu.
 The version of Internet Explorer will be displayed in the Version field. - o In Safari, select Safari then "Help" and About Safari.
 The version of Safari is in the Version field.